BIDMCDigitalPsychiatry/LAMP-auth-server/README.md

 - ROOT_KEY: The key to encrypt and decrypt passwords as it's configured in the LAMP-server

 These are not extrictly required.
+- DASHBOARD_REDIRECT_URI: If the redirect url is not the DASHBOARD_BASE_URI/oauth.html define it here
 - REDIS_URL: The url to connect the redis adatper to store session data if not provided will use in-memory storage
 - COOKIES_KEYS: List of keys (separated by comma) to validate [cookies](https://github.com/panva/node-oidc-provider/blob/main/docs/README.md#cookieskeys). ("FIRST_KEY,SECOND_KEY,THIRD_KEY")
 - TOS_URI: Terms of service URL